 This is one of the most common questions that prospective clients ask, and the answer is surprising to most:

-In almost every case the client's credit score actually increases after filing for bankruptcy.
+In almost every case the client's credit score increases after filing for bankruptcy.

-The reason is that first, their credit is typically not very good to begin with.
+The reason is that first, their credit is already typically not very good.
 After you receive a discharge of your debts, suddenly you don't have much, if any, outstanding debt, which is something that creditors like.
 They also know you will be barred for some time from getting another discharge, which is also attractive.

 Just like the question about damage to credit scores, the answer is surprising.